enze-chen/enze-chen.github.io/teaching.markdown

 - And, if by some odd chance: Can you teach me how to use atomistic simulations to study planar defects? 😂 Why happily... never thought anyone would ask...

-Of course, our conversation can extend beyond these topics and I look forward to chatting with you!
+Of course, our conversations can extend beyond these topics and I look forward to chatting with you!

 ---------------------------------